Home Blog Service Analytics

 Setting up and using Google Analytics (GA4) is critical to tracking visitor data, but it’s not always easy.
 Migrating from Universal Analytics to GA4 requires you to preserve your historical data, which can be tricky.
-Fortunately, there are several methods that you can use to help ensure that all of your historical data is preserved during the transition.
-In this article, we’ll look at four methods to transfer historical data from UA to GA4 when you migrate from one property to another.
+Fortunately, there are several methods that you can use to help ensure that all of your historical data is preserved.
+In this article, we’ll look at four methods to save historical data from UA.
 We’ll also discuss how merging data in GA4 is possible and provide tips for how best to do it.
 Stay tuned!

 Table of Contents: